jcmoraisjr/haproxy-ingress/examples/PREREQUISITES.md

 If you're using a generic controller, eg the HAProxy Ingress controller, you will need to create a firewall rule that targets port 80/443 on the specific VMs the HAProxy controller is running on.
-On cloudproviders, the respective backend will auto-create firewall rules for your Ingress.
+On cloud providers, the respective backend will auto-create firewall rules for your Ingress.

 ## TLS certificates